aibasel-teaching/krummstab/README.md

 - `tutor_email`: tutor's email address, feedback will be sent via this address
 - `feedback_email_cc`: list of email addresses that will be CC'd with every feedback email, for example the addresses of all tutors
+> [!TIP]
+> You probably want to send a copy at least to your own email address, because
+> emails sent by Krummstab will not show up in your "Sent" folder.
 - `smtp_url`: the URL of the SMTP server, `smtp.unibas.ch` by default (you may use `smtp-ext.unibas.ch` if your email address is white-listed; this is usually not the case and you would likely know if it is)